fudiwei/DotNetCore.SKIT.Locking/docs/en-US/Guidance-GettingStarted.md

 ### Getting Started

-The central object in **STEP.Locking** is the *ILock* class.
+The central object in **SKIT.Locking** is the *ILock* class.
 You also need a *ILockFactory* to create *ILock*.

 Because the *ILockFactory* does a lot, it is designed to be shared and reused between callers.
 You should not create a *ILockFactory* per operation.
 It is fully thread-safe and ready for this usage.

-**STEP.Locking** defines an abstraction layer for each type of locks, and divide locks into several types based on their scopes:
+**SKIT.Locking** defines an abstraction layer for each type of locks, and divide locks into several types based on their scopes:

 * ApplicationDomain: The locks are great for synchronizing between threads in the same .NET application domain.
 * OperationSystem: The locks can be used between processes in a single machine.